mehari123/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-this is about pointer to pionter
+readme file for this project